lee-soans/website-docs/docusaurus/docs/domains/FAQ/new-godaddy-domain.md

 sidebar_position: 7
 ---

-# How to point a New GoDaddy domain to Website Pro
+# How to point a New GoDaddy domain to WordPress Hosting?
-If you recently purchased the domain (or just have never pointed your domain to a site), then these instructions should allow you to point your domain to your Website Pro site.
+If you recently purchased the domain (or just have never pointed your domain to a site), then these instructions should allow you to point your domain to your WordPress Hosting site.
 These less specific [Domain connection Instructions](./connect-custom-domain.md) might be more helpful if your [DNS records](./what-are-dns-records.md) are not managed in GoDaddy.
 Follow these [transfer domain instructions](./existing-godaddy-domain.md) if you are transfering your domain from a previous host.

 * * *